Contact US NOTIFY ME INFORMATION SESSION

 15. What is the cost of the program?

-The majority of costs are covered by the generous donors supporting Birthright Israel Excel.
+The majority of costs are covered by the generous donors supporting the Excel Fellowship.
 These covered costs include double occupancy, dorm-style rooms in Tel Aviv, daily breakfast and dinner, and lunch subsidized by the companies during the Israeli work week.
-All Fellows are required to provide a $500 deposit, which will be refunded to you upon completion of the program and other post-program obligations.
+Security Deposit – In order to participate in the Program, you will be required to provide Birthright Israel with a security deposit of Five Hundred Dollars ($500).
+This Security Deposit is required whether or not you are approved for Financial Aid.
+Of the total Security Deposit: Two Hundred Dollars ($200) represents a payment to help support the Program and is non-refundable (the “Program Payment”); and Three Hundred Dollars ($300) represents a portion that you may select to have returned to you or donated to the Program (the “Refundable Payment”).
 Participants are responsible for organizing and paying for their roundtrip air travel to Israel.
 Financial aid is available for those who provide a written request and is determined based on whether the participant receives financial aid at their collegiate institution.

 16. Which companies are participating in the program?

 Please refer to the Internships page on the site for a sampling of our participating companies.
 There may be additional companies and positions added during the year.
-If accepted to the fellowship, the Recruitment Director will have one-on-one discussions with you to match you with a particular company.
+If accepted to the fellowship, the placement coordinator will have one-on-one discussions with you to match you with a particular company.

 17. Will the applicant be able to select the company for which he or she is interning?